Shrutibharati21/Shredder-System/README.md

 is in close proximity.
 The system will then trigger a warning signal or shut off the machine to prevent injury.
-The main objective of the project is to develop a system that can promote safety, reduce the risk of workplace injuries, and prevent accidents caused by shredder machines.
+The main objective of the project is to develop a system that can promote safety, reduce the risk of workplace injuries, and prevent accidents caused by shredder machines.
 By using computer vision technology to detect when a hand is in close proximity to the shredder machine and activating a warning or shut off the machine automatically, this project aims to provide an additional layer of safety to prevent accidents and promote a safe working environment.